 Life goes on as usual for everyone else

-My world, my husbands world, and my surviving sons world has been broken.
+My world and my surviving sons world has been broken.
 But everyone else’s world keeps going.
 It feels so wrong!
 It feels like the entire world should stop when such a huge part of mine died.
 Yes others are sad too, yes they miss him, but it’s not in the same way.
 It’s not the same when it was your child, living in your home.
 It’s not the same for anyone else.
 That makes this journey the hardest.

 As time goes by and more shock wears off a bit you start to realize things- his friends are driving and he should be too.
 His friends are getting jobs and he should be too.
 His friends are heading into their senior year, thinking about college.
 They are planning their lives but he is not.
 We, as his parents see every bit of that.
 Each milestone his friends reach is one he will never reach.
 And that is extremely painful to see.
 I’m so happy for those friends and their families as they do these things, but there is also a brutal unfairness that is excruciating.